 Nuno took our Composer Pro II with Edge 50 Optic out exploring his gorgeous home town.
 Read on below to learn how Nuno uses this tilt lens to create photographs that capture his own unique perspective.

-Depth of field manipulation can easily be achieved when tilting the Composer Pro II with the Edge 50 optic.
-I set the size of the slice of focus by changing aperture to f/5.6 and tilt the lens until the slice follows along the path the hiker is using, resulting in a perfectly smooth bokeh in the out of focus areas on the frame.
+Depth of field manipulation can easily be achieved when tilting the Edge 50.
+I set the size of the slice of focus by changing the aperture to f/5.6.
+Then tilted the lens so the slice follows along the path the hiker is using, resulting in a perfectly smooth bokeh in the out of focus areas on the frame.

 Action shots require much more preparation.
 In these cases, play it safe, pick an aperture of either f5.6 or f8 so that the slice of focus will be thick enough.
-Beforehand, choose the direction of the slice of focus where one or the two subjects will cross allowing you to manipulate the depth of field and focus on the first and second object even though they’re different distances, as in this example.
+Beforehand, choose the direction of the slice of focus, where one or the two subjects will cross allowing you to manipulate the depth of field and focus on the first and second objects even though they’re different distances, as in this example.